haimbilia/BuyHub/readme.txt

 bugs:
     #054201	while adding catalog for digital item> only option to add attachment at inventory level is either Yes or No
+    #054208 - while uploading files> it's taking too much time to save data and meanwhile loader disappears- seems like process has been aborted